boardfish/dissertation/contents/4-implementation.md

 - some queries, particularly those relating to user privacy and escape room hiding.

+SimpleCov was the standard at UKCloud with regards to coverage testing.
+I would have employed this and aimed for at least 80% test coverage, had time allowed for it.

+The RSpec test suite ran at each commit on CircleCI's platform, halting in the instance of a failed Docker build, linting failure, or failed test.
+Though the environment in which I ran tests locally was incredibly similar, continuous integration served to ensure that the `master` branch continued to pass and was stable.

+There were instances in which merging was delayed.
+CircleCI limits usage and fails all builds that fall outside a given quota.
+In these instances, I would either wait until my credits with CircleCI had reset and rerun the build, or trust that running the tests locally qualified instead and merge.
+In the event of a CI failure in an industry scenario, this would be discussed in the department - generally, CI serves as a strict gatekeep to `master`, so in the majority of cases, development departments would resolve not to merge to `master` until their CI server functioned again.
+Due to time constraints, I was not quite so strict around it.

 ### Frontend testing

 I omitted frontend testing that strayed too far beyond scaffolded tests due to time constraints.
-However, my use of React components for major features like the Explore page means that swathes of the app are untested. `react-rails` documents component testing <!-- TODO: cite -->
+However, my use of React components for major features like the Explore page means that swathes of the app are untested.

+`react-rails` documents component testing <!-- TODO: cite -->
 [here](https://github.com/reactjs/react-rails/blob/d5da11129459cd75fd003c75319b1f7440c37322/README.md#test-component).
 Stateless components such as `Avatar`s would be better tested this way - all that would need to be asserted is that they are rendered with the correct props.